x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-mail-contacts.md

 #### Contact Information

-Use the **Contact information** section, to view or edit the user's contact information.
+Use the **Contact information** section, to view, or edit the user's contact information.
 The information on this page is displayed in the address book.

 - **Web site**
 - **Fax phone**